ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 ## Other improvements
 There have been *so many* changes from so many people, it's hard to list them all.
 Here's a few notable changes that are worth mentioning but are too hard to categorise:
 - [@sleepycatcoding](https://github.com/sleepycatcoding), [@evilpie](https://github.com/evilpie), [@dinnerbone](https://github.com/dinnerbone), [@adrian17](https://github.com/adrian17) and [@Aaron1011](https://github.com/Aaron1011) have all improved the AVM2 XML API to some degree - we can now handle most advanced uses, which significantly improves support of games that use it.
-- [@kjarosh](https://github.com/kjarosh) has implemented support for right-clicking and middle-clicking in content, implemented mouse wheel events, and improved double-click and triple-click support (especially with text selection)
+- [@kjarosh](https://github.com/kjarosh) has implemented support for right-clicking and middle-clicking in content, implemented mouse wheel events, and improved double-click and triple-click support (especially with text selection).
 - [@Lord-McSweeney](https://github.com/Lord-McSweeney) has implemented "Loader reuse", which unblocked many online/MMO games which relied on this.
 - [@dinnerbone](https://github.com/dinnerbone) has implemented `LocalConnection` support, which makes Club Penguin work in Ruffle.
 - [@evilpie](https://github.com/evilpie) has implemented File Selection APIs used by Scratch, allowing you to download and upload files in content that uses it.